Chang Yuchun

-Chang Yuchun (常遇春, 1330 – 9 August 1369), courtesy name Boren (伯仁) and art name Yanheng (燕衡), was a Chinese military general of the Ming dynasty.
-He was a follower of Zhu Yuanzhang, the founding emperor of the Ming dynasty, and contributed heavily to the establishment of the Ming Empire.
+Chang Yuchun (1330 – 9 August 1369), courtesy name Boren (伯仁), art name Yanheng (燕衡), posthumous name Prince Zhongwu of Kaiping (开平忠武王), was a Chinese military general of the Ming dynasty.
+He was a follower of Zhu Yuanzhang (Hongwu Emperor), the founding emperor of the Ming dynasty, and contributed heavily to the establishment of the dynasty.
 He was famous for his bravery and formidable prowess in battle, which earned him the nickname of "Chang Hundred-Thousand" (常十万), because he alone was said to be as effective as a force of 100,000 troops.